Domenicobrz/legendary-cursor/README.md

 });
 ```

-There's a few options you can change with the following arguments:
+There are a few options you can change with the following arguments:

 ``` javascript
 import LegendaryCursor from "legendary-cursor";